Trembler coil: Use for car ignition systems

 In the Ford Model T, four trembler coils were used, one for each cylinder.
 This was a precursor of the modern use of individual plug-top coils (coil on plug), where each cylinder has its own coil, thus avoiding the need for a high voltage distributor.
 They were packaged together in a single wooden box, potted with pitch for reliability and waterproofing.
+This was sometimes called a make-and-break ignition system.

 For correct operation, each cylinder must be fired in turn, and at the right time.
 Both of these tasks were conducted by the 'timer' or low-voltage distributor, a rotary switch.
 In a four-stroke engine, the timer is driven at half-crankshaft speed, like the camshaft.
 The timer switched the primary current to each coil in turn and also started the coils at an appropriate time in the cylinder's cycle.
 As was common for engines of this period, the ignition timing was also controlled by a manual advance and retard control.
 Starting a cold engine could require dexterous manipulation of the control to get the engine to start.
 Modern engines control such timing even more carefully; this is now automatic and not obvious to the driver.

 A significant difference from modern ignitions is in the strength and number of sparks produced.
 A modern system produces one, large, spark at exactly the time commanded.
 The trembler coil systems cannot produce such a high energy spark, but it does produce a continuous stream of sparks for as long as the timer circuit is closed.
 Early engines, like the Model T, ran at slow speeds with large cylinders filled with weakly burning mixtures of low octane ratings.
 These were both less sensitive to the accuracy of ignition timing and their mixtures also benefited from having a sustained ignition source.

 The Model T was also available in versions tuned for kerosene or ethanol fuels.
 Trembler ignitions were particularly suitable for igniting these mixtures.
 Tremblers remained popular for kerosene and TVO tractor engines long after they were obsolete for petrol.